 What is hyperkalemia?

-Hyperkalemia is common; it is diagnosed in up to 8% of hospitalized patients in the U.S. Fortunately, most patients have mild hyperkalemia (which is usually well tolerated).
+Hyperkalemia is a common diagnosis.
+Fortunately, most patients who are diagnosed have mild hyperkalemia (which is usually well tolerated).
 However, any condition causing even mild hyperkalemia should be treated to prevent progression into more severe hyperkalemia.
 Extremely high levels of potassium in the blood (severe hyperkalemia) can lead to cardiac arrest and death.
-When not recognized and treated properly, severe hyperkalemia results in a mortality rate of about 67%.
+When not recognized and treated properly, severe hyperkalemia results in a high mortality rate.

 Technically, hyperkalemia means an abnormally elevated level of potassium in the blood.
 The normal potassium level in the blood is 3.5-5.0 milliequivalents per liter (mEq/L).
 Potassium levels between 5.1 mEq/L to 6.0 mEq/L reflect mild hyperkalemia.
 Potassium levels of 6.1 mEq/L to 7.0 mEq/L are moderate hyperkalemia, and levels above 7 mEq/L are severe hyperkalemia.

 How does hyperkalemia affect the body?